- Refereed Articles

 Body of Paper

 ISTL uses the CSE format.
-See this guide from Ohio State University for examples.
+See this guide from the University of Wisconsin for examples.

 References should be cited in the text in the following form:

 (Smith 2005; Jones 2008)

 (Smith et al. 2010) for more than two authors

 At the end of the paper references should be listed alphabetically in the section entitled References in the following standard form, giving journal titles in full.
 Please italicize titles of books and journals.
 Include DOIs whenever possible.